Music Selection Guidelines Review Findings

 The WSOU Handbook, which describes its operating procedures, calls for a periodic review of the station and its adherence to its Music Selection Guidelines.
 A formal review had not been conducted in some time and was overdue.
 In November 2020, the station’s advisory board formed a subcommittee comprised of WSOU members, WSOU alumni and members of the Seton Hall priest community, among others, to conduct a formal review of and issue a report to the Provost.

 Based on the report findings the subcommittee and provost’s office agreed to programming modifications at the station which will allow WSOU to more accurately and securely reflect its mission, goals and long-held operating procedures.
 The modifications addressed three main areas: station formatics, incorporating and integrating Mission and Ministry further into WSOU’s programming, and staff training.
-In addition, the report calls for the continue review of station content and policies on an ongoing basis as well as the completion of a market survey by the end of summer 2021.
+In addition, the report calls for the continued review of station content and policies on an ongoing basis as well as the completion of a market survey by the end of summer 2021.

 This report serves as a first step toward reaffirming the Advisory Board’s role in advising the University on outcomes of the station’s operations and its alignment with the University mission, reaffirming responsibilities and accountability of the WSOU staff members, and establishing an updated process for song selection.